Ben&Ben

-Ben&Ben are a Filipino indie folk-pop band from Manila.
-They were formed in 2016 by twin brothers Paolo and Miguel Benjamin Guico (lead vocals and acoustic guitars), calling themselves The Benjamins.
+Ben&Ben is a Filipino indie and folk-pop band from Manila.
+They were formed in 2016 by twin brothers Paolo and Miguel Benjamin Guico (each on lead vocals and acoustic guitars), calling themselves The Benjamins.
 A year later, they expanded into an ensemble and settled on the current name, adding Poch Barretto (electric guitar), Keifer Cabugao (violin), Patricia Lasaten (keyboards), Toni Muñoz (percussion), Andrew de Pano (percussion), Agnes Reoma (bass guitar), and Jam Villanueva (drums).
-The band's musical style has garnered praise for its anthemic quality and emotional engagement that appeals to a broad audience, while their lyrics focus on subjects including loss, heartbreak and relationship, and the journey towards self-love.
+The band's musical style has garnered praise for its anthemic quality and emotional engagement that appeals to a broad audience, while their lyrics focus on subjects including loss, heartbreak and relationships, and the journey towards self-love.

 The band's first effort, a self-titled extended play (EP), was released in 2016.
 The EP's singles, "Leaves" and "Kathang Isip", helped raise Ben&Ben to prominence.
 Under Sony Music Philippines, the band released their debut studio album Limasawa Street (2019) to critical and commercial success; the single "Pagtingin" earned them the Awit Award for Best Performance by a Group Recording Artist.
 Their second studio album Pebble House, Vol. 1: Kuwaderno (2021) received acclaim for its reflective lyricism and sociopolitical themes.
 It won the Awit Award for Album of the Year and was named by NME as one of the 25 best Asian albums of the year.

+They won more Awit Awards the latter years.
+In 2023, Ben&Ben was one of the big winners with Best Performance by a Group Recording Artist, Best Pop Recording and Music Video of the Year for "Paninindigan Kita."
+In 2024, they received the "Most Streamed Artist" Digital Platform Award.
+In 2025, The Traveller Across Dimensions won Album of the Year while "Triumph" won Best Performance by a Group Recording Artist.
+In 2026, they won Best Performance by a Group for "Saranggola".

 Ben&Ben have received numerous accolades, including an Asia Artist Award, an Aliw Award, a NME Award, two Myx Music Awards, three Star Awards, and sixteen Awit Awards.
 In 2020, they placed 29th on the Billboard Social 50 chart.
 Having amassed more than two billion streams thus far, Ben&Ben have been named the most-streamed Filipino artist of all time on Spotify.
 Beyond music, they promote causes such as mental health, environmental awareness, and digital well-being.